EdGonz44/Crime-Chronicles-Inflation-in-the-Golden-State/README.md

 The code used in developing our analysis is stored in the file [VisualizationData](https://github.com/EdGonz44/Crime-Chronicles-Inflation-in-the-Golden-State/blob/main/group_project/VisualizationData.ipynb) as a jupyter notebook.

 # Analysis
+A condensed version of this analysis was organized into a [powerpoint presentation](https://github.com/EdGonz44/Crime-Chronicles-Inflation-in-the-Golden-State/blob/main/Communal%20Resources/Crime_Chronicles_ppt_final.pptx), however the detailed analysis is written below:

 The initial steps in this investigation focused on answering as to how crime rates changed over the years.
 This was done through the creation of a line graph that depicts the total count of all crimes commited in California in each year as seen below:

 ![Total Crimes Over 25 Years](https://github.com/EdGonz44/Crime-Chronicles-Inflation-in-the-Golden-State/blob/main/group_project/Crime_Chron_images/Total%20Crimes(25%20Years).png)